saivishnu725/attendance-web/README.md

 ## Collaborators

-Due to the very limited time and too high requirement, it is highly suggested to help me fulfill this challenge/dream task.
+Due to the minimal time and too high of a requirement, it is highly suggested to help me fulfill this challenge/dream task.

 ## License